-Competing interests SC has received reimbursement for travel and accommodation expenses from the Association for Child and Adolescent Central Health (ACAMH), a non-profit organisation, in relation to lectures that he delivered for ACAMH.
-CM-J has been a speaker for HB Pharma/Medice.
-SC collaborated within projects from the European Union (7FP) and has received travel support from Shire Pharmaceutical Company; she collaborated as subinvestigator in sponsored clinical trial by Shire Pharmaceutical Company.
-TB served in an advisory or consultancy role for Actelion, Hexal Pharma, Lilly, Medice, Novartis, Oxford outcomes, Otsuka, PCM scientific, Shire and Viforpharma.
+- Dr. Cortese has received reimbursement for travel and accommodation expenses from the Association for Child and Adolescent Central Health (ACAMH), a non profit organization, in relation to lectures that he delivered for ACAMH. - Dr. Mohr-Jensen has been a speaker for HB Pharma/Medice. - Dr. Carucci collaborated within projects from the European Union (7FP) and has received travel support from Shire Pharmaceutical Company; she collaborated as sub-investigator in sponsored clinical trial by Shire Pharmaceutical Company. - Dr. Banaschewski served in an advisory or consultancy role for Actelion, Hexal Pharma, Lilly, Medice, Novartis, Oxford outcomes, Otsuka, PCM scientific, Shire and Viforpharma.
 He received conference support or speaker's fee by Medice, Novartis and Shire.
-He is/has been involved in clinical trials conducted by Shire and Viforpharma.
-He received royalities from Hogrefe, Kohlhammer, CIP Medien, Oxford University Press.
-AZ has received honoraria for participating to Advisory board or Data Safety Monitory Boards from Eli Lilly, Otsuka, Lundbeck, Takeda and EduPharma.
-He has also received royalties from Oxford University Press and Giunti OS, and research grants from Lundbeck, Roche, Shire and Vifor.
-H-CS has worked as an advisor and speaker for the following pharmaceutical companies: Janssen-Cilag, Eli Lilly, Novartis, Medice, Shire and UCB and has also received unrestricted grants for postgraduate training courses or conferences and research by Janssen-Cilag, Eli Lilly, Novartis, Medice and Swedish Orphan International.
-He receives book royalties from Cambridge University Press, Elsevier, Hogrefe, Huber, Klett and Kohlhammer publishers.
-AC has served as an expert witness for a patent litigation case about quetiapine extended-release and is supported by the NIHR Oxford Cognitive Health Clinical Research Facility.
-DC reports grants and personal fees from Shire, personal fees from Eli Lilly, grants from Vifor, personal fees from Novartis, personal fees from Oxford University Press.
+He is/has been involved in clinical trials conducted by Shire & Viforpharma.
+He received royalities from Hogrefe, Kohlhammer, CIP Medien, Oxford University Press. - Dr. Zuddas has received honoraria for participating to Advisory board or Data Safety Monitory Boards from Eli Lilly, Otsuka, Lundbeck, Takeda and EduPharma.
+He has also received royalties from Oxford University Press and Giunti OS, and research grants from Lundbeck, Roche, Shire and Vifor. - Dr. Steinhausen has worked as an advisor and speaker for the following pharmaceutical companies: Janssen-Cilag, Eli Lilly, Novartis, Medice, Shire, and UCB and has also received unrestricted grants for postgraduate training courses or conferences and research by Janssen-Cilag, Eli Lilly, Novartis, Medice, and Swedish Orphan International.
+He receives book royalties from Cambridge University Press, Elsevier, Hogrefe, Huber, Klett, and Kohlhammer publishers.

+Dr. Cipriani has served as an expert witness for a patent litigation case about quetiapine extended-release and is supported by the NIHR Oxford Cognitive Health Clinical Research Facility.

+Dr. Coghill reports grants and personal fees from Shire, personal fees from Eli Lilly, grants from Vifor, personal fees from Novartis, personal fees from Oxford University Press.